jgromero/sail/content/publication/conference-paper/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *NeurIPS 2019 Workshop Tackling Climate Change with Machine Learning*
 publication_short: In *NeurIPS 2019 CCML Workshop*
 abstract: Buildings are the largest energy-demanding sector in the world, representing over one third of the total worldwide consumption and a similarly important source of CO2 emissions.
 We envision a future energy system in which building control will be performed by autonomous self-adaptive agents that, with minimal configuration, will learn how to operate the HVAC equipment more efficiently and how to collaborate with other actors of the grid.
-To this aim, we pursue to develop new Deep Learning and Reinforcement Learning methods, algorithms and tools to address three key issues: (1) simulation of buildings under different operations and contexts; (2) generation of optimal control instructions for HVAC to save energy while guaranteeing comfort; (3) coordination between components of the energy system to achieve an overall reduction of the contaminant emissions.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.